How to Structure Headings for Better Accessibility

 elements unless it is a multi-section document.

-Number four: Headings provide clear meaning
+Number Four: Headings provide clear meaning

 Ensure each heading describes the section content.
 Avoid vague headings like "Click Here" or "More Info."

-Number five: Do not use headings for styling
+Number Five: Do not use headings for styling

 Headings should not be used just for bold or large text.
 Use CSS for visual styling instead of choosing a heading level based on appearance.

-Number six: Avoid empty heading tags
+Number Six: Avoid empty heading tags

 Every heading must contain meaningful text.
 Do not leave <h2></h2>